 I'm about to tell you a very important secret.
 It will shock you and disturb you.
 It will make you angry, and possibly miserable.
 But it will also make you free.
 Free from unreasonable expectations.
 Free from unneccessary but inevitable disappointment.
 Free from chasing after unattainable perfection and free from blaming others, including your surgeon.

 You see - for too long physicians, gynecologists and pelvic floor surgeons have misled their patients into thinking they can do, and accomplish, that which they cannot.

 Technological advances in medicine has gained momentum in all fields, with regenerative medicine and anti-aging medicine in the lead.
 Tremendous advances have been made already and some of the predictions for the future are almost mindboggling.
 Increased expected lifespans don't even seem to be a debating point anymore - it is generally accepted that it is coming.

-I am one of the first practitioners in Canada to introduce and offer direct, intra-urethral but office based laser treatment for certain types of difficult to treat stress urinary incontinence.
-Currently certain types of SUI are very difficult to treat, and in some cases almost untreatable because of associated medical problems that rule out surgery.
+I am one of the first practitioners in Canada to introduce and offer direct, intra-urethral but office based laser treatment for certain types of difficult to treat stress urinary incontinence and overactive bladder (OAB).
+Currently certain types of these conditions are very difficult to treat, and in some cases almost untreatable because of associated medical problems that rule out surgery.
 Our current treatment options for some such situations are highly unsatisfactory, and often don’t work very well.